Rural Municipality of Canwood No. 494: Communities and localities

-The RM completely and partially surrounds the First Nation reserves of Ahtahkakoop No. 104 and Mistawasis No. 183 respectively.
+The RM completely and partially surrounds the Indian reserves of Ahtahkakoop 104 and Mistawasis 103 respectively.

 Canwood Regional Park

 Canwood Regional Park (53.3647°N 106.5457°W) is set in a forest of jack pines and is located about 5 km east of the village of Canwood.
 Initial development of the park began in 1959 and, in 1961, it became a regional park.
 The park has a golf course, a campground, picnic area, ball diamonds, and hiking trails.

 The campground has 20 electrified campsites, potable water, and a washroom and shower facility.
 The campground is central to the other amenities of the park.

 Canwood Regional Park Golf Club is a 9-hole, grass greens golf course with a clubhouse, which is open daily for concession and meals, a pro shop, and two tees per hole.
 It is a par 35 course with white tees totalling 2,885 yards and red tees totalling 2,625.